ZenMagick/ZenMagick/zenmagick/plugins/request/zm_subscriptions/Readme.txt

 Confirmation email for customer (and admin) about a canceled order The name may be overridden with the setting 'plugins.zm_subscriptions.email.templates.cancel'.

+3) checkout.[text|html].php
+Customer notification email about a scheduled order.
+The default is to use the regular 'checkout' email template.

+All email templates may be changed by configuring the following settings:
+- plugins.zm_subscriptions.email.templates.request
+- plugins.zm_subscriptions.email.templates.cancel
+- plugins.zm_subscriptions.email.templates.schedule

 store templates